sajjadGG/book-python/basics/oop/method-about.rst

 * At definition - ``self`` should always be a first parameter
 * Later you will learn more advanced things like static methods etc.
 * Parameter - Receiving variable used within the function
+* Parameters could be required or optional (with default value)

-* Required parameter:
+Required parameter:

     * Necessary to call that function
     * Specified at leftmost side

-* Default parameter:
+Optional parameter:

+    * Has default value
     * Optional to call that function
-    * Has default value
     * Default value will be overridden if specified at a call time
     * Specified at rightmost side